BenjiTrapp/benjitrapp.github.io/_attacks/2024-01-04-offensive-powershell.md

 its re-enabling.

 **Privilege Checks**
-This command checks if a specic privilege is enabled.
+This command checks if a specific privilege is enabled.
 It’s essential for verifying the operational status of a privilege before attempting actions that require it.

 ```powershell
 PS> Test-NtTokenPrivilege SeChangeNotifyPrivilege